junxit/us-congress-bills-112/metadata.md

 - 2012-07-02 — Placed on the Union Calendar, Calendar No. 417.
 - 2012-07-02 — Reported (Amended) by the Committee on Budget.
 H. Rept.
 112-577.
 - 2012-07-02 — Reported (Amended) by the Committee on Budget.
 H. Rept.
 112-577.
+- 2012-07-18 — Considered under suspension of the rules. (consideration: CR H4920-4926)
+- 2012-07-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5872.
+- 2012-07-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-07-18 — Mr. Ryan (WI) moved to suspend the rules and pass the bill, as amended.
+- 2012-07-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 2 (Roll no. 471). (text: CR H4920)
+- 2012-07-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 2 (Roll no. 471).(text: CR H4920)